buhrmi/buhrmi/README.md

 Come check out my [Open DJ Booth](https://www.opendjbooth.com) project.

-### Do you like shitcoins?
+### Do you like crypto currency?

-Still looking for help developing a [social shitcoin trading platform](https://shitcoinsociety.com)
+Come join the [Shitcoin Society](https://shitcoinsociety.com), the social shitcoin trading platform

 ### Do you like open source stuff?